donatagiglio/Argovis/README.md

 # Argovis

-You can try one of the examples, running one of the scripts that includes the word "example" in the file name.
-Other scripts are functions that are needed to run the examples.
-We are still working to provide a more detailed description for each script.
-Also, more scripts will be available in the future.
+Welcome to the Argovis GitHub repository!
+The scripts in this repository access Argovis (https://argovis.colorado.edu/), a RESTful web app, which contains Argo data, weather events and more.
+This directory is organized into folders by language, ie Matlab and Python.
+Inside the folders are scripts to access Argovis; some scripts simply access the database, while others get data, manipulate it and produce plots.
+Each script will be described in this README file, by language, with newer scripts being added at the bottom of each language section.
+Further script develeopment is underway, so please check back in the future.
 PLEASE ASK US IF YOU HAVE ANY QUESTIONS!
 WE ARE HAPPY TO HELP!

+# Python

 BGC API in Python (work in progress) argovis_bgc_python_api.ipynb